 One of Liverpool City Council’s aims is to empower people to enjoy the best possible quality of life and reach their full potential by:

-Liverpool Families Programme (Phase One) was established in 2012 and is Liverpool City Council’s response to Department for Communities and Local Government’s initiative for working with families with complex and multiple problems.
+Phase One started in 2012 and was Liverpool City Council’s local response to the Ministry of Housing, Communities and Local Government’s initiative for working with families with complex and multiple difficulties.

-- A whole family approach (assessment and planning) to underpin service design, development and procurement.
+- a whole family approach through assessment and planning to underpin service design, development and procurement

 Who is involved?